peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 > The MST is similar to a single-linkage hierarchical clustering tree.

  - **State**: The system evolves with bonds forming and breaking during the process before the stable state is reached.
 During the process, get a snapshot of the system, and we will have a subgraph of $G_{MST}$, with the same set of nodes and a subset of edges.
+The starting state is the connected MST, and there's a potential ending state where all bonds are broken which is possible given a sufficiently high $T$.
  - **Action**: A bond forming or breaking is called an action.
 An action that results in the decrease of the Gibbs free energy is called a **feasible action**.

 <p align="center">